 Children should be encouraged to arrive at school on time.
 Children arriving on a late bus are excused.
-Please have your child check in at the office when he/she arrives late.
+Please have your child check in at the office with a parent/guardian when he/she arrives late.
 If a child is continually late, the school will contact the home in an effort to gather more information.
-Students are TARDY after 8:00 a.m.
-Excessive tardiness also may be reported to truancy and probation.
+Students are TARDY after 8:10 a.m.
+Excessive tardiness to school may be reported to truancy and probation.